KeepsItCrypt0/PulseStrategy/README.md

 • Increased vPLS reserves enhance the value of PLSTR potentially driving market values even higher.

-• Holders can redeem for a proportional amount of vPLS assets at anytime.
+• Holders can redeem for a proportional amount of vPLS at anytime.

 • PulseStrategy helps to strengthen PulseChain’s validator network improving security and decentralization.

 • Built with OpenZeppelin’s audited libraries, reentrancy protection, and event logging, PulseStrategy ensures safety and visibility.

-View functions (e.g., getVPLSBackingRatio) provide real-time insights into reserves and backing.
+• View functions (e.g., getVPLSBackingRatio) provide real-time insights into reserves and backing.

-# PULSESTRATEGY'S xBOND ON PULSECHAIN
+# PULSESTRATEGYs xBOND ON PULSECHAIN

 •SEE xBOND README
 https://github.com/KeepsItCrypt0/PulseStrategy/blob/main/xBONDREADME.md